-Circular motion in horizontal plane vs Circular motion in vertical plane
+Circular motion in horizontal plane vs Circular motion in the vertical plane

 Circular motion in vertical plane has some basic difference with the same in horizontal plane.
 In the last post on Centripetal Force, we have showed that while rotating in a circle in Horizontal plane, the gravitational force has no role (no work done) on the rotating object.
 But during the circular motion in vertical plane, the role of gravitation is omnipresent.
 The Vertical circular motion also has a concept of critical velocity, which has no connection with horizontal circular motion.